-If your child attends a pre-school/nursery, the SENCo there will normally inform us that your child will be joining us and that he/she has special educational needs.
+If your child attends a pre-school/nursery, the SENCo there will normally inform us that your child will be joining us and that he/she has special educational needs and/or a disability.
 The SENCo at our school will then attend any meetings at the pre-school before they start school, so that we have a clear picture of your child's needs and what support they might need when they join us.
+If your child does not attend a pre-school/nursery and he/she has special educational needs and/or a disability, then we would gather this information from you during school events such as open mornings/evenings and visits to school.

 If any support is needed, we will try to have it in place as soon as they start, for example any training or equipment.
 The SENCo will also speak with outside agencies involved to make sure that any advice is in place.